 As a member of Providence Medicare Bridge + Rx (HMO-POS), you may use your Point-of-Service (POS) option to receive care from out-of-network providers.
 In this context, "out-of-network" refers to providers who are not contracted with our plan and, therefore, do not accept our payment and cost sharing as payment in full.
 This means your costs may be higher if you use out-of-network providers.
 Out-of-network providers must be Medicare certified.
 Unless you are receiving urgent or emergency care, services from Medicare-excluded or Medicare-opt-out providers are usually not covered by our plan.
 This includes services you may want to receive while temporarily out of the plan's service area.
 Please note that some services may still require prior authorization when received from out-of-network providers.
-Also, if you see a network specialist without a referral, you will be using your POS benefits, meaning your POS cost sharing will apply.
 Chapter 4, Section 2 explains how much you pay when using your POS benefits.